 Imagine sticking a pin through the origin and into a surface.

 If you span the paper around, the pin would stay in place and every other point on the paper would turn in a circle around it.

-By turning the paper a three quarter turns, a 270° rotation about the origin will take place.
+By turning the paper a half turn, a 180° rotation about the origin will take place.